slowernews/hamster-system/README.md

             3-someday (tasks to get done someday)

 ---
-### Actionable notes (tasks):
+### Actionable notes (todo lists):

-- actionable notes are called **tasks**.
-Time related tasks live within the same file:<br>
+- actionable notes are called **todo lists**.
+Time related tasks live within the same todo list:<br>
-Short-term due tasks are managed on a paper notebook.<br>
+Short-term todo lists are managed on a paper notebook.<br>
-Long-term due tasks are managed on a cloud synced folder.
+Long-term todo lists are managed on a cloud synced folder.

 - tasks should have a due date: **( )**